-Ratios for macronutrients are always subjective because each person is different and will do better on varying amounts of fat, protein and carbs.
-Furthermore, your macros will vary depending on your activity levels, current level fitness and goals.
+Ratios for macronutrients are always subjective because each person is different and will do better on varying amounts of fat, protein, and carbs.
+Furthermore, your macros will vary depending on your activity levels, current level of fitness, and goals.

-It's impossible to quantify an exact ratio that will work for everyone so we we are forced to give general ranges.
+Quantifying an exact ratio that will work for everyone is impossible, so we must give broad ranges.
 The recommendations above are starting points you can use to figure out what works best for you.

-Another thing about macro ratios is, if you can get Real Food mostly down, the ratios soon become a trivial consideration; you can just eat what you want as long as it's Real Food and your body will take care of the rest.
+Another thing about macro ratios is that if you can get real food mostly down, they soon become a trivial consideration; you can eat what you want as long as it's real food, and your body will take care of the rest.

 What about weight management?

-Let's say you start eating only Real Food but you aren't losing weight like you want to.
-This would be a good time to curb your carb intake while increasing your fat and protein.
+Let's say you start eating only real food but need to lose weight because you want to.
+This would be a good time to curb your carb intake while increasing your fat and protein intake.

-Most people, especially those new to Paleo or a Real Food diet, have trouble eating enough fat and protein.
+Most people, especially those new to Paleo or a real food diet, need help eating enough fat and protein.
 See our food list to see clean sources of each.

-After you've had your fat and protein fill, your stomach will have little room for carbs (especially the sugar).
+After your fat and protein fill, your stomach will have little room for carbs (especially sugar).
 This lets you control your carb intake, which makes it easier to curb your hormone levels and lose body fat.

-As a general rule, carbohydrates should make up somewhere between 10–30% of your total calorie intake, consisting of the cleanest carbohydrates you can find—e.g. yams, sweet potatoes, squash, plantains, fruit, nuts/seeds.
+Generally, carbohydrates should comprise 10–30% of your total calorie intake, consisting of the cleanest carbohydrates—e.g., yams, sweet potatoes, squash, plantains, fruit, nuts, and seeds.

-This is often the hardest part for those new to a Paleo diet.
+This is often the most challenging part for those new to the Paleo diet.

 Pop nutrition culture has vilified fat for a long time now.
 There are a few reasons for this, such as faulty research and food corporation lobbying and advertising, but to avoid going down that rabbit hole right now, here is the truth about fat in simple terms:

-Fat is necessary to human life...
+Fat is necessary for human life.
 If you don't eat fat, you'll die.

-The same can't be said of carbohydrates—your body can survive on ZERO carbs.
-But if you don't get your fat and protein intake, your body will waste away.
+The same can't be said of carbohydrates—your body can survive on zero carbs.
+But your body will waste away if you don't get your fat and protein intake.

-Fat is a necessary and nutritious nutrient to the human body.
+Fat is a necessary and nutritious nutrient for the human body.